isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 11. How do I change my declared particulars (e.g. mobile number, email address, self-isolation accommodation) on my VTP application?

-If your particulars have changed, please write to the Safe Travel Office using the enquiry form here with your revised particulars.
+If your particulars have changed, please write to the Safe Travel Office using the <a href="" target="_blank">enquiry form here</a> with your revised particulars.

 #### 12. How can I change my passport number on my VTP?